Dating App Profile Optimization Tips for 2026

 - Prompts give people something easy to ask about.

-- Nothing in the profile makes the other person work too hard to understand you.
+- Nothing in the profile makes the other person work hard to understand you.

 What is dating app profile optimization?